detky/PowerArray/README.md

 It is known that changing prototypes or working with global functions is not really wanted, because horrible things could happen.
 I agree with that.

-But in my programming live, i saw also that the vast majority of times, we (programmers, architects, etc.) *can control which libraries and modules will live in our javascript ecosystem and which not*.

-So far, there are no known issues, and the advantages far outweigh the potential disadvantages.
+But in my Javascript-programming live (> 10 years), i saw also that the vast majority of times, we (programmers, architects, etc.) *can control which libraries and modules will live in our javascript ecosystem and which not*, strongly reducing the collision risks.
+Until now, there are not known issues, and the advantages far outweigh the potential disadvantages: write less code that is much easier to understand: simply save time and money ;)

 #### Does this library change any of the standard functions of the Array prototype?:

 No, it just adds new things, and only if the desired names are not already taken.
 If you add this library to a project, your existing code will definitively not be influenced.
-The extra functionalities have to be explicitly called, if not nothing happens!
+The extra functionalities that PowerArray adds to Javascript have to be explicitly called to work.

 #### How does it works:
 Basically, PowerArray loads everything he needs to work on his own global object called "pa", as many frameworks do.
 The "pa" object is a container,